CriticalGameEror/CriticalMiningTech/README.md

 ## **!Currently in development!**

-Implements custom mining tech into Minecraft.
+This plugin implements custom mining tech into Minecraft.
 This allows you to customise breaking hardness for blocks by manipulating packets.

 ### Permissions (all below are given only to operators):